Attainment at age 16

 Visualisation

-Percentage of students achieving a grade 5 or above in both GCSE English and maths, by disadvantage status (England, September 2018 to July 2023)
+Percentage of students achieving a grade 5 or above in both GCSE English and maths, by disadvantage status (England, 6 school years to July 2024)

 Click or tap on legend items to toggle visibility